 If you've seen any of the reports about average wedding costs in the US, you've probably noticed that the wedding costs in Manhattan are more than double the national average.
-Check out these articles below for a peek into those figures.

 One of the biggest costs involved in your NYC wedding will be the venue, and in a city as large as New York, it can be difficult to narrow down the best choices without committing yourself to a second full-time job as a wedding planner.